Lipschitz functions with prescribed blowups at many points: Proof of Theorem (II)

 \section{Proof of Theorem \ref{main}(II)}

 The proof of part (II) of Theorem \ref{main} is quite involved.
 The reader might find helpful to read Section \ref{s4} before proceeding: although the result in dimension 1 is stronger, the construction presented there requires a considerably smaller amount of technicalities.
+In the sequel $\glip f.$ denotes the Lipschitz constant of the function $f$.